Blissgig/Lounge/README.md

 ------------------------------------------------
 Technical Support:
-* If the Arduino is not powered up BEFORE starting Lounge, then Lounge will not be able to access the LEDs
+* Turn on the Arduino before starting Lounge.
+If the Arduino is not powered up BEFORE starting Lounge, then Lounge will not be able to access the LEDs
+* Run the script "Lounge_LEDs.ino into the Arduino before starting Lounge.